DayOfHeat/Kalyba/README.md

 # Config

 Edit `config` in the installation folder.
 Add new lines of the format `fileExtention command` where `fileExtention` is without the period. `$` in a command is replaced with the file.
 For example, to make `.txt` files open in neovim, add `txt neovim $`.
+Use `system` for files starting with `.` such as `.xinit`.
+Use `none` for files without an extention, such as a `LICENSE` file.
+Use `other` for a file without another rule applied to it.

 # Uninstalling